data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 2. Nested/structured dtypes within a single column does not need to be supported.
    _Rationale: not used a lot, additional design complexity not justified.
-   May be added in the future (does have support in the Arrow C Data Interface)._
+   May be added in the future (does have support in the Arrow C Data Interface).
+Also note that Arrow and NumPy structured dtypes have different memory layouts, e.g. a `(float, int)` dtype would be stored as two separate child arrays in Arrow and as a single `f0, i0, f1, i1, ...` interleaved array in NumPy._
-3. Extension dtypes do not need to be supported.
+3. Extension dtypes, i.e. a way to extend the set of dtypes that is explicitly support, are out of scope.
-   _Rationale: same as (2)_
+   _Rationale: complex to support, not used enough to justify that complexity._
 4. "virtual columns", i.e. columns for which the data is not yet in memory because it uses lazy evaluation, are not supported other than through letting the producer materialize the data in memory when the consumer